 The fundamental question is actually very simple - convenience vs. security...

-When you store the master password on disk (or in memory), it is stored encrypted - but, obviously, PasswordMaker itself must be able to decrypt it - and since PasswordMaker is open-source, that means the decryption code is right there for anyone to see, so it would not be difficult for a capable cracker to write some code to steal your master password if they were able to install their code on your computer.
+When you store the master password on disk (or in memory), it is stored encrypted - but, obviously, PasswordMaker must itself be able to decrypt the master password - and since PasswordMaker is open-source, that means the decryption code is right there for anyone to see, so it would not be difficult for a capable cracker to write some code to steal your master password if they were able to install their code on your computer.

 On the other hand, I have read some posts from people who claim that typing out the master password makes you vulnerable to keyloggers..
 So I'm kind of confused.

 Understandable, but there are acceptable options, even for those super paranoid folks like us!

 Yes, if your computer is compromised with a keylogger, the keylogger could grab your master password - but NOT your generated password(s), because they are not actually typed on your keyboard.